jagogardiner/kernel_xiaomi_acrux/README.md

 ## Branches and informaton
 ```
 pie: Current stable branch, if you're building inline on ROMs COMPILE DIS (obviously for 9.0 Pie) - EAS > HMP
-develop: My developing branch - I force push a lot and if you don't like force pulling use Pie - this branch gets merged between releases if all gud
+staging: My developing branch - I force push a lot and if you don't like force pulling use Pie - this branch gets merged between releases if all gud
 hmp: (what was) A hmp kernel which tbh is quite old and depriciated, as EAS best now
 clean: If I rebase, I use this branch.
 Fully bootable and stable